 Hiring a Georgia DUI Lawyer in Atlanta to Fight a DUI Case

-By: Lawrence A. Kohn, Atlanta DUI Lawyer for Over 20 Years
+By: Lawrence A. Kohn, an Atlanta DUI Lawyer and Partner with Bubba Head for Over 20 Years

 This article is written to explain WHY you need to FIGHT a DUI case.
 Surprisingly, few Georgia DUI attorneys have a full knowledge of dozens of proven DUI defenses and challenges available in impaired driving cases.
 Most don’t know how to SUPPRESS the State’s legal blood alcohol limit test results or the breathalyzer legal limit “test card.”